 Well it all ends today – because I’m here with my ever-wispy super fine hair that tangles at the mere sight of a comb, to share a simple recipe I’m so excited about because it really works!

 Hair oiling is a beauty ritual that deeply conditions and protects the hair.
 It involves applying a natural plant oil to the hair and scalp, massaging it in, then washing out.

 It can be applied to wet or damp hair, is safe, natural and non-toxic.

 With regular application to the hair, you can enhance lubrication of the shaft and prevent breakage, nourish the follicles and promote new hair growth (via an increase in circulation and delivery of nutrients to the scalp).

 You can either oil your hair intensely, as in a hair mask applied to the whole head, or as a serum – applying a few drops at a time and massaging in, as maintenance.

-It is the combination of the vegetable oil with essential oils (and their regular application) that works to promote hair health and growth.Nourishing DIY Argan Oil Hair Mask with Essential Oils for Rapunzel locks - find it here!
+It is the combination of the vegetable oil with essential oils (and their regular application) that works to promote an abundant looking head of hair.Nourishing DIY Argan Oil Hair Mask with Essential Oils for luscious locks - find it here!
 Click To Tweet